statsmodels/statsmodels/docs/source/mixed_linear.rst

   the marginal covariance matrix of endog given exog is :math:`scale*I + Z * cov_{re} * Z`, where :math:`Z` is the design matrix for the random effects in one group.

-Notes
-^^^^^

-1. Three different parameterizations are used here in different places.
-The regression slopes (usually called :math:`fe_{params}`) are identical in all three parameterizations, but the variance parameters differ.
-The parameterizations are:

-* The *natural parameterization* in which :math:`cov(endog) = scale*I + Z *
-  cov_{re} * Z`, as described above.
-This is the main parameterization visible to the user.

-* The *profile parameterization* in which :math:`cov(endog) = I +
-  Z * cov_{re1} * Z`.
-This is the parameterization of the profile likelihood that is maximized to produce parameter estimates.
-  (see Lindstrom and Bates for details).
-The *natural* :math:`cov_{re}` is equal to the *profile*  :math:`cov_{re1}` times scale.

-* The *square root parameterization* in which we work with the Cholesky factor of :math:`cov_{re1}` instead of :math:`cov_{re1}` directly.

-All three parameterizations can be *packed* by concatenating :math:`fe_{params}` together with the lower triangle of the dependence structure.
-Note that when unpacking, it is important to either square or reflect the dependence structure depending on which parameterization is being used.

-2. The optimization strategy is to optionally perform a few EM steps, followed by optionally performing a few steepest descent steps, followed by conjugate gradient descent using one of the scipy gradient optimizers.
-The EM and steepest descent steps are used to get adequate starting values for the conjugate gradient optimization, which is much faster.

 References
 ^^^^^^^^^^